simon-frankau/dumb-vga/README.md

 # A simple flash-based VGA display

+![A picture of a cat's head, surrounded by a kind of sunburst pattern, being displayed on a montior](./demo.jpg)

 The idea of this project is to generate a basic VGA-like signal that a monitor will display by putting the signal in a flash memory, and then using counters to run through the address space.
 Simple, eh?